Silversun Pickups: Musical style

 Silversun Pickups' first two albums, Carnavas and Swoon, feature a shoegaze sound that employs multiple overdubs of heavy, distorted guitars; they are frequently compared to the styles of the Smashing Pumpkins and My Bloody Valentine.
 2012's Neck of the Woods and 2015's Better Nature largely lack their shoegaze influences, instead incorporating strong electronic elements.

 Equipment

-Aubert predominantly uses a 1994 Epiphone Sheraton II (Korean reissue), 1965 Gibson Non-Reverse Firebird, (unknown year) Gibson Reverse Firebird, Gibson SG Custom, and a Gibson Midtown Custom; Ernie Ball strings; Yellow Dunlop picks; (1990s) Fender Hot Rod DeVille amplifiers; Fractal Axe-FX II XL+.
+Aubert predominantly uses a 1994 Epiphone Sheraton II (Korean reissue), a 1965 Gibson Non-Reverse Firebird, a modern Gibson Reverse Firebird, a Gibson SG Custom, and a Gibson Midtown Custom; Ernie Ball "Beefy Slinky" and "Power Slinky" strings (yellow and purple, respectively); Dunlop Tortex picks; 1990s Fender Hot Rod DeVille amplifiers; and a Fractal Axe-FX II XL+ effects pedal.

-Monninger plays Gibson Thunderbirds and is seen with a Fender Precision Bass in the video for "Well Thought Out Twinkles".
+Monninger uses Ampeg amplifiers, an Agular TLC bass compressor, a Boss bass overdrive and tuner, and a Z.Vex Effects "Woolly Mammoth" pedal.
+She played a Fender Precision Bass during the band's early years, as seen in the video for "Well Thought Out Twinkles", before switching to Gibson Thunderbirds after the Precision Bass got stolen.

 Guanlao mainly played Ludwig Vistalites until around the Swoon era, when he switched to an acrylic C&C kit.
 He also uses Istanbul cymbals.